secretstartups/handbook/content/handbook/company/okrs/_index.md

 ## Who sets OKRs?

-Generally, we do OKRs up to the team level.
-As a company, we don't do [individual OKRs](https://hrblog.spotify.com/2016/08/15/our-beliefs/), but some functions may.
-For example, in the Engineering Division Staff-level (and above) individual contributors have OKRs.
-However, it is not required of Staff Product Designers at this time.
-Also, individual contributors in the Engineering Division who are not required to do OKRs are welcome to do them with their manager.
-It's a useful way to prepare for a managerial career or to align one's activities with the broader goals of the company.

-An individual might also have OKRs if they represent a unique team.
-For example, individual SDRs don't have OKRs, but the SDR team does.
-If Legal is one person but represents a unique function, Legal has OKRs.
-Part of the individual performance review is the answer to: how much did this person contribute to the team objectives?
+Company-level [Yearlies] guide company-level Objectives and Key Results.
+At a minimum, each Function should inherit the company-level Yearlies for their Objectives and have 1-3 function level Key Results that supports company Objective and KR attainment each quarter.

+Individual functions and teams have discretion around how much they use OKRs beyond the Yearly cascade level.

 ## Alignment

-OKRs are our quarterly priorities that create progress for our [Yearlies](/handbook/company/yearlies/), which are our annual company goals.
+OKRs are our quarterly priorities that create progress toward our [Yearlies](/handbook/company/yearlies/), which are our annual company goals.
 Since OKRs create progress for yearlies, OKRs are aligned to one of the yearlies.

 OKRs are directly aligned to yearlies and not directly aligned to one of the three pillars of the [three year strategy](/handbook/company/strategy/#three-year-strategy).
-However, since the yearlies are aligned to one of the strategic pillars, OKRs are indirectly aligned to one of the strategic pillars.

 ## Cadence